palaa159/Docs/Tutorials/02-Ganglion_Getting Started_Guide.md

 ![OpenBCI 8-bit Top](../assets/images/ganglion_head_shot.jpg)

 The battery connector on the back can accept 3V to 12V DC power input.
 The pushbutton is a reset button.
+Note the removable orange stickers on the four switches (SW1, SW2, SW3, SW4).
 For more information on the Ganglion Hardware, visit the [OpenBCI Ganglion](http://docs.openbci.com/Hardware/07-Ganglion) page in the Hardware section.

 ### 2. Gold Cup Electrodes and Paste